 I was busy working on the patio yesterday afternoon.
 I raked up leaves and muck, all while sitting down on my garden stool, and put the wet leaves in a lawn bag.

 But this morning I got up and as soon as my right foot hit the floor, I knew I was going to have to get my ankle brace on or I wasn’t going to be mobile today.

 A few years ago I could do many things I can’t do now.
 It seems that after I sprained the bad ankle last spring it has weakened it substantially.

 I took Charlie to acupuncture this morning.
-Then I came home and called my next door neighbor’s grandson who’s still living with her.
+Then I came home and called my next-door neighbor’s grandson who’s still living with her.
 I asked him if he’d do some chores for me on the patio and said I’d pay him $50.

 I know he’d do it for free, as he’s done other things for me.
 But he also doesn’t have a job yet after he graduated from heating and air school.
 So he needs the money.

-I had him get the big box that arrived this morning that I guess holds my two new planters I ordered and put it on the patio.
+I had him get the big box that arrived this morning that I guess holds the two new planters I ordered and put it on the patio.
 I’ll put them together later.
 The soil isn’t here yet.

-Then I had him move the galvanized tub garden out to the middle of the patio like I had it a few years ago.
+Then I had him move the galvanized tub garden out to the middle of the patio as I had it a few years ago.
 That was to make room for the new planters to go against the fence where they can get the proper amount of sunlight.